Avaiga/taipy-doc/docs/manuals/core/concepts/scenario.md

     Then the end-user creates another scenario for February using the new information provided for the February period.
 And so on.

+### - Use case 2:
-Two _scenarios_ can also represent the same instance of a business problem but with two different sets of assumptions.
+Two _scenarios_ represent the same business problem instance, but with different sets of assumptions.

 !!! example

-    The end-user would like to simulate the impact of our capacity data on production planning for the February use case.
+    The end-user wants to simulate how our capacity data affects production planning for the February situation.

-    The first scenario can forecast demand and compute production orders assuming a low capacity, whereas the second assumes a higher capacity value.
+    In the first scenario, we forecast demand and calculate production orders based on a low capacity assumption.
+In the second scenario, we assume a higher capacity value.

-    One can note that data scientists can also use scenarios.
-This is often referred to as ‘experiments’.
-    Scenarios are in fact, a generalization of experiments in such a way that both data sceintists and end-users can finally use the same concept: the Scenario.
+    It's important to note that scenarios are not only useful for end-users, but also for data scientists.
+They can use scenarios as experiments to test different hypotheses.
+Essentially, scenarios provide a common concept that both data scientists and end-users can utilize.

 [:material-arrow-right: The next section introduces the Cycle concept.](cycle.md)